<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504843890528824&amp;ev=PageView&amp;noscript=1">

 Is it Normal for Arborvitae to Turn Brown?

 Actually, it’s pretty common.
-Here in Idaho we have really hard winters and a lot of wind.
+Here in Idaho Falls, we have really hard winters and a lot of wind.
 That’s not an arborvitae’s favorite kind of weather.

 When your arborvitae can't draw water up through its root system to its leaves when the ground is frozen, those leaves turn brown and die.
 It’s called winter burn.